MisterCodo/ngu/README.md

 ## How to Use

-Download the latest release and use command `cli -h` to see usage instructions:
+Go to [NGU Optimizer](https://mistercodo.github.io/ngu/) or download the latest release and use command `cli -h` to see usage instructions:

 ### Optimize Map